lxamign/lxamign/README.md

 - 💞️ I’m looking to collaborate on ...hackathons to create cool stuff
 - 📫 How to reach me ...mail to : bumfuzzlex@gmail.com
 - 😄 Pronouns: ...she/her
-- ⚡ Fun fact: ...I can read anything...literally anything.
+- ⚡ Fun fact: ...I can learn and understand anything...literally anything.

 <!---
 lxamign/lxamign is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.